An It\^o Formula for rough partial differential equations and some applications: Introduction

 In Section \ref{sec:free}, we use this result to solve a class of rough, non-degenerate parabolic equation with free terms in the space $L^2(H^{-1}).$ This is done via energy estimates, and the use of the Rough Gronwall Lemma.
-In Section \ref{sec:boundedness} we show, using a Moser Iteration, that a ``relatively large'' class of solutions to rough parabolic problems of the form \eqref{rough_paths_eq} contains bounded elements.
+In Section \ref{sec:boundedness} we show, using a Moser Iteration, that a ``relatively large'' class of solutions to rough parabolic problems of the form \eqref{rough_paths_eq} is made of elements which are locally bounded.
 This observation, together with the fact that a chain rule holds for polynomials of a bounded solution, will then allow us to prove the claimed It\^o formula in Section \ref{sec:proof:ito}.
 The corresponding proof for the $L^p$-norm, as well as the solvability for an appropriate class of $L^p$-solutions, will be dealt with at the end of Section \ref{sec:proof:ito}.
 It is based on a different argument using approximation and stability results for rough partial differential equations.

 Section \ref{sec:max} is devoted to the proof of Theorem \ref{thm:max_principle}.
-After addressing the solvability of the homogeneous Dirichlet problem on a smooth, bounded domain, we show, using our It\^o Formula, that the solutions satisfy a weak maximum principle.
+After proving the solvability of the homogeneous Dirichlet problem on a smooth, bounded domain, we show, using our It\^o Formula, that the solutions satisfy a weak maximum principle.

 In Appendix \ref{sec:appendix}, we shall give the proof of some technical facts verified by any geometric differential rough driver, generalizing \cite[Section 3.2]{deya2016priori}.
 Finally, Appendix \ref{app:further} will be devoted to a quick discussion on the uniqueness of the Gubinelli derivative, and on the ``non-commutative brackets'' $\L_{st}=B^2_{st}-\frac12B^1_{st}\circ B^1_{st}.$